-Directory>/server/instance/default/resources/jscommands.txt, <Interstage BPM Server Installation Directory>/server/instance/default/resources/ifws.txt
+Directory>/server/instance/default/resources/jscommands.txt

 This file extends the scripting commands within the Interstage BPM Script Interpreter and Web Services Script Interpreter.
 When the server is initially started, it reads this file and extends the Script Interpreter to include these commands.
 To further extend the scripting language, add additional commands to this file, or add additional files with new commands.
 If you add additional files, they must be added to this parameter in a comma-separated list.